Heart Attack (2014 film)

-Heart Attack is 2014 Indian Telugu-language romantic action thriller film written, directed and produced by Puri Jagannadh under Puri Jagannadh Touring Talkies.
+Heart Attack is 2014 Indian Telugu-language romantic action comedy film written, directed and produced by Puri Jagannadh under Puri Jagannadh Touring Talkies.
 The film stars Nithiin and Adah Sharma, with Nicole Amy Madell in an extended cameo appearance and Vikramjeet Virk as the antagonist.
 Anoop Rubens composed the soundtrack for the film, while the cinematography and editing were handled by Amol Rathod and S. R. Shekhar.

 Heart Attack was released on 31 January 2014 worldwide and received mixed-to-positive reviews from critics, and became commercially successful at the box office.